Singapore, Republic of Singapore

 ACE systematically evaluates health technologies, such as drugs, vaccines, gene therapies and medical technologies, using established HTA methods.
 This includes using analytical frameworks and drawing on clinical, epidemiological and health economic information to determine how to best allocate Singapore’s limited healthcare resources.
 ACE also negotiates prices for health technologies under evaluation with manufacturers based on proven outcomes to determine what fair prices should be.
 ACE’s evaluations equip policy makers in the Ministry of Health, Singapore, with objective and credible evidence to guide national subsidy decisions on health technologies, so that patients have access to good value care earlier.

 Information dissemination is fundamental to maximising the impact of ACE’s work.
 ACE uses various forms of engagement strategies to reach out to stakeholders for their feedback and support at critical touch points during the HTA process from evaluation to implementation.
-This includes scoping workshops, mass briefings and roadshows, one-to-one consultations, circulars and publication of guidances on the ACE website.
+This includes scoping workshops, mass briefings and roadshows, one-to-one consultations, circulars and publication of guidances and educational resources on the ACE website.

 Completed HTA Reports